4thabang/dotfiles/README.md

 dotfiles config --local status.showUntrackedFiles no
 ```
+---
-DISCLAIMER: Note that if you already have some of the files you'll get an error message.
+**DISCLAIMER**: Note that if you already have some of the files you'll get an error message.
 You can either (1) delete them or (2) back them up somewhere else.